Vital Records Online

 Before beginning, review MSDH’s list of requirements and eligibility, as they may vary based on your situation.
 When requesting certified copies of birth records, applicants must show proof of their identity to the MSDH.
 Check the table below for the required information and documents.

-Steps for Homeless Youth and Veterans to Obtain Free Birth Certificates If you are experiencing homelessness and are under 25 years old, you can request your Mississippi birth certificate at no cost.
+Steps for Homeless Youth and Veterans to Obtain Free Birth Certificate If you are experiencing homelessness and are under 25 years old, you can request your Mississippi birth certificate at no cost.
 This certificate will be valid for six months and can help you obtain personal documents, proof of identity, and personal matters.

 If you are a veteran or a member of a veteran’s family, you may also qualify for a free birth certificate if it is needed for Veterans Administration purposes.
 To apply, you will need to visit the Mississippi Health Department website.
 If you choose to go through VRO’s filing service, you will be responsible for state and VRO fees.
 Make sure to follow the correct procedures to access these benefits.